GamerTilen/CreateMinecraftServer/README.md

 ### 5. Start the Server

 > [!IMPORTANT]
-> This is NOT the finished server because you can only access it on your computer.
+> This is NOT the finished server because you can only access it on your computer/network.
 You must do all the steps to have a server that everyone can join.

 Now you're ready to start your server!
 Double-click `Run.bat` and your server will launch.
-A window will appear with some info about your server.
+8() A window will appear with some info about your server.
 As long as you leave this window open, your server is running!

+> [!IMPORTANT]
+> If the command prompt opens close it and click on `minecraft_server.1.20.2.jar` and the right window will open but if an error pops up [please get support above](https://github.com/GamerTilen/CreateMinecraftServer/tree/CreateMinecraftServer(main)#help--support))

 #### The server window (server console)